mmolhoek/gpsd2json/README.md

 # test
 bundle exec rspec --color -fd spec/gpsd_client_test.rb
 ```
-it also have a code coverage dir for you to see if your test set is about 95%
+it also have a code coverage dir for you to see if your test set is above 95%

 send me PR if you want changes, but only dare to do so when you added the proper tests